The intriguing tale of Harry Potter – the Boy Who Lived, has inspired many to throw magical Harry Potter parties.

 Changing staircases, talking paintings, dark corridors, and floating candles…

-I wish I could somehow make the staircases to change and the paintings to talk but I can’t.
-So, we dragged from the storage a few gold framed paintings and printed out speech bubbles.
+I wish I could somehow make the staircases change and the paintings to talk, but I can’t.
+So, we dragged from the storage a few gold-framed pictures and printed out speech bubbles.

-My daughters had fun writing on the bubbles.
-We attached the speech bubble to clear cord and taped it to the back of the painting.
+My daughters had fun writing on the speech bubbles.
+We attached the bubble to the transparent cord and taped it to the back of the painting.

 Men have wasted away before it, not knowing if what they have seen is real or even possible. – Albus Dumbledore

-Simple cardboard frame transformed this mirror into the Mirror of Erised.
-Instead of painting the whole frame gold we used glitter glue to outline it.
+A simple cardboard frame transformed this mirror into the Mirror of Erised.
+Instead of painting the whole frame gold, we used glitter glue to outline it.

 It really does not need to be complicated to add some fun to your Harry Potter party.

-I couldn’t help but make “a cupboard under the stairs”.
-It was a glimpse in Harry’s life at the Dursleys.
+I couldn’t help but make “a cupboard under the stairs.”
+It was a glimpse of Harry’s life at the Dursleys.

-An invitation from Hogwarts is laying on the bed.
+- An invitation from Hogwarts is lying on the bed.

 No worries, I have lots of ideas for the Ravenclaw and Slytherin Common Rooms too.

 Red and gold.
 Those are the Gryffindor colors.
-With colors and few items you can create a common room where the Gryffindors love to hang out.
+With colors and a few items, you can create a common room where the Gryffindors love to hang out.

 I went through the house looking for items that we could use in the Gryffindor Common Room.

 We also found on youtube a fireplace video and that served as the fireplace with wood crackling sounds.
 It was pretty cool.